 - to increase experience, enrichment and opportunities for the learning and development of skills.

-Since its launch in September 2011, the Rural Skills Department has grown in size and diversity and now features a timber framed roundhouse shelter which is used as an outdoor classroom, complete with cob oven and fire-pit.
-Other facilities include an allotment with raised beds and poly-tunnel, and a green woodworking shop complete with pole-lathe, a potters kick-wheel, and wool spinning and weaving equipment.
-In addition to this, we have a number of chickens, guinea pigs, sheep and goats, all of which are located within a wildlife friendly site on the school grounds.
+Since its launch in September 2011, the Rural Skills Department has grown in size and diversity.
+At Ellen Tinkham School, we have a timber framed roundhouse shelter which is used as an outdoor classroom, complete with cob oven and fire-pit.
+Pupils also access our green woodworking shop complete with pole-lathe, a potters kick-wheel, and wool spinning and weaving equipment.

 Students are referred to the project leader on a case by case basis and timetables are then tailored by class teachers and Rural Skills staff to meet individual needs.